 Hi, I’m Mitch Reed and welcome to my Vlog.
 Today I wanna talk about my weekend, I think.
 So I’m also in a project band called Celjun.
-What we do is we mix Celtic music with Cajun music, Irish music, even some Appalachia music.
+What we do is we mix Celtic music with Cajun music, Irish music, even some Appalachian music.
 But I love it because it really shows the origins of not only Cajun music but all American fiddle music.

-So you have some Scottish found in there, Scotch-Irish which is you know Appalachian, and Irish and even the Celtic music of the Celtic influence from France.
+So you have some Scottish found in there, Scotch-Irish which is, you know, Appalachian, and Irish and even the Celtic music of the Celtic influence from France.

 So we played the CelticFest in Jackson, Mississippi this past weekend…it was awesome!
-The band this past weekend was me on fiddle, Tony Davoren on bouzoukiand DAGGAD guitar, and Pete Dawson on flute.
+The band this past weekend was me on fiddle, Tony Davoren on bouzouki and DAGGAD guitar, and Pete Dawson on flute.
 So yeah, it’s a pretty cool band.
 Maybe I’ll post some videos of Celjun.

 I thought it would be fun just to play a mix of what we do just to kinda show you how interesting the music can sound when it’s mixed together.
-So we do a set of Reels, and we actually do a Michael Doucet tune that he wrote for KATC Action 3 News called The News Reel.
-Then we go into an old time Irish Reel called the Star of Munster.
+So we do a set of reels, and we actually do a Michael Doucet tune that he wrote for KATC Action 3 News called The News Reel.
+Then we go into an old-time Irish reel called the Star of Munster.
 So I’ll play that for you real quick.
 So here we go…[1:40]…

-So anyway, yes, it was the CelticFest Mississippi in Jackson, Ms and I’m gonna be playing the NELA Celtic Festival in Monroe, LA.
+So anyway, yes, it was the CelticFest Mississippi in Jackson and I’m gonna be playing the NELA Celtic Festival in Monroe, LA.
 There’s a few Celtic Festivals in the South and around Louisiana that are really, really fun to go to.
 There’s also one here in Lafayette, Louisiana that’s gonna be the weekend before St Patrick’s Day and that’s the Celtic Bayou Festival and that’s put on by Tony and Sheila Davoren so Celjun will be playing there, too.

 So yeah…it’s a lot of fun!
 Maybe I’ll just do one more set of tunes.
 This first one is a beautiful tune that Tony wrote for his son and it’s called Malachi’s Tune and I’ll go into Cajun tune just to kinda mix that up.
 Okay, so here we go…[5:55]…Alright, that was fun!

 Thanks so much for joining me today on my Vlog.
 I just wanted to talk about Celjun which is a band that I’m in but also wanted to just talk about how Cajun music is related.
 I’ve talked about this a bunch of times I know, but related to a lot of other types of music.
 We’re not quite sure how everything came together down here.
-We’ve a good idea but I think one of the big influences for sure is Irish, the Irish that came down here.
+We have a good idea but I think one of the big influences for sure is Irish, the Irish that came down here.

 So those are just some examples of how Irish music and Cajun music can come together and you can form medleys with them and sets of tunes with them.
-Be on the look out for those Celtic Festivals.
-There’s also one [North Texas Irish Festival] in Dallas, so you got Dallas, Texas, you got Monroe, Louisiana; Lafayette, Louisiana, and one that just happened in Jackson.
+Be on the lookout for those Celtic Festivals.
+There’s also one [North Texas Irish Festival] in Dallas, so you got Dallas, Texas, you got Monroe, Louisiana, Lafayette, Louisiana, and one that just happened in Jackson.
 The one in Monroe is coming up the end of September, the first of October I think it is.

 So be on the lookout for those Fests and be on the lookout for Celjun and I hope you’ve enjoyed The Vlog today and stay inspired.
 You know, sometimes that’s what you got to do.
 You gotta dig deep and change things up.
 Be spontaneous about your playing and about your listening.

-So stay very inspired and keep on playing, play your fiddle everyday, that’s the secret.
+So stay very inspired and keep on playing.
+Play your fiddle every day, that’s the secret.
 Okay, take care, hope to see you soon, thanks for joining me today.